Skip to content

 Does the premium fade?

 Yes.
-After 5-10 years a new build trades at resale prices — which is when early buyers see the premium disappear.
-Plan the holding period accordingly.
+After 5-10 years a new build tends to trade at resale prices, which is when the premium early buyers paid narrows.
+Holding period therefore affects whether the premium is recovered.

 Related Calculators